 - ALL ABOARD

-This summer 6 Lifeworks Young Volunteers enabled 50 learning disabled children and young people engage with the heritage of South Devon Railway as they explored the stories of the old Ashburton – Totnes Branchline in the 6o year anniversary of its closure supported by amazing artists from Daisi, Dance in Devon and Soundart and Heritage experts from the South Devon Railway Trust, Ashburton Museum and Newton Abbot Town & GWR Museum.
-The All Aboard project used broadcast, printmaking, filmmaking, digital art and even dance to bring the stories to life.
+This summer 6 Lifeworks Young Volunteers collaborated with Branchline artists to enable 50+ learning disabled children and young people engage with the heritage of South Devon Railway.
+Together they explored the stories of the old Ashburton – Totnes Branchline in the 6o year anniversary of its closure supported by amazing artists from Daisi, Dance in Devon and Soundart and Heritage experts from the South Devon Railway Trust, Ashburton Museum and Newton Abbot Town & GWR Museum.
+The All Aboard project used to broadcast, print making, film making, digital art and even dance to bring the stories of the railway to life: